RaphaelVjr/Backend-Ruby-Challenge/README.md

-# Kendo MoviesJob Apply Ruby Backend Challenge
+# Kendo Movies Job Apply Ruby Backend Challenge

 A backend server that allow routes to create, get and destroy: movies, sessions and users.
 Have sidekiq and redis configured for aside jobs and workers.
 Allow user to import a csv file and receive that in the database.